Passport Photo Requirements: What You Need To Know

 Instead of taking your own passport photo, then, you may want to consider having one taken by a trained professional.
-Most pharmacies with a photo center, for example, offer passport photos on-the-spot.
-CVS passport photos are taken by photo employee who have been specifically trained to follow United States passport photo regulations.
+Most pharmacies, such as Walgreens, with a photo center, for example, offer passport photos on-the-spot.
+CVS passport photos are taken by photo employees who have been specifically trained to follow United States passport photo regulations.
 Often times, they even have software that will upload and confirm that all the dimensions and specifications are correct before printing.

 When using one of these services, it is possible to have your passport photo taken and printed in your hands within five minutes.
 Yes, you’ll pay a bit of a premium for this service (it is not uncommon to pay $50 or more for a passport photo), but you’ll also enjoy added peace of mind and confidence when you submit your application.
 Sometimes, your payment for these services will even come with a guarantee that if your application is rejected for photo-related issues, they will pay to re-take and re-submit your application for you.

 If you’d still prefer to take your own passport photo, whether it be to save money or just because you’re up for a challenge, there are some tips you can keep in mind for greater success.

 Start by choosing a location with a neutral and solid background where you can take your photo.
 Tacking a white poster board up behind you is a cheap and easy way to get a plain background that will conform to requirements.
 Also, be sure to check the lighting before you take your photo.
 If there are any shadows, your photo will be rejected, so it’s best to choose an area with plenty of natural light.